 When you retire, NYSHIP becomes secondary to Medicare as soon as you are eligible for primary Medicare benefits.
-If you fail to enroll in Medicare, or are still in a waiting period for Medicare to go into effect, you will be responsible for medical expenses that Medicare would have covered if you had enrolled when first eligible.
+If you or your dependents fail to enroll in Medicare, or are still in a waiting period for Medicare to go into effect, you will be responsible for medical expenses that Medicare would have covered if you had enrolled when first eligible.